Preemptive Scheduling

 ➜ /home/yunhao ls

 ./ ../ READMEYou can certainly run the commands above with the current scheduler and with your MLFQ scheduler.
 With the current scheduler, the first ls would take a long time because this ls is interleaved with the background loops.
 After the killall, ls would become fast again.
 With your MLFQ scheduler, the two background loops should quickly move to lower priority, so the first ls should be fast just like the second ls.
-You can confirm such improvement made by MLFQ using the turnaround time printed when ls terminates.
+Confirm such an improvement made by MLFQ using the turnaround time printed when ls terminates.

 Accomplishments